top of page

 • What small actions or rituals help me navigate thresholds with awareness and resilience?

-The course welcomes participants from diverse professional and personal backgrounds (youth workers, educators, facilitators, mental health workers, artists, dancers) who are curious about using ecopsychology, somatics, and movement as methods for personal and social growth in the topic of luminal - transition spaces.
+The course welcomed participants from diverse professional and personal backgrounds (youth workers, educators, facilitators, mental health workers, artists, dancers) who are curious about using ecopsychology, somatics, and movement as methods for personal and social growth in the topic of luminal - transition spaces.

-It is especially relevant for those working with people experiencing transitions, such as entering adulthood, migration, career shifts, identity changes, or recovery from burnout, and who want to offer meaningful support through embodied, relational, and creative practices.
+It was especially relevant for those working with people experiencing transitions, such as entering adulthood, migration, career shifts, identity changes, or recovery from burnout, and who want to offer meaningful support through embodied, relational, and creative practices.

-Participants will be invited to:
+Participants were invited to:

 • Work with the desert metaphor as a container for liminality, identity transitions, and processes of individuation.